 Grantees invest in cross-border conservation through their modest annual renewals, which are easily recovered from charitable gifts.
 Be part of the network of Canadian organizations and affiliated professionals who are ensuring American Friends will be a sustainable and strong partner in the future.
 Together we are demonstrating to funders that cross border conservation is strategic and important.

-and demonstrating to funders that it is important.
-Apply today.
 Below you will find the application form and additional instructions:

 How your organization can apply to become a Grantee: